sudo-lcy/ecom-sys/README.md

 - Simple receipt after checkout
 - Loops, conditionals, modular functions, input validation

+Limitations:
+- No database implementation
+- Only one account for admin login and one account for customer login

 Repository layout
 - /src
   - main.cpp         -> the main program